finley-lab/coessentiality-network/README.md

 Genes used in our analysis corresponding to gene ontology (GO) terms can be found in go_metabolism.xlsx.

-Genes corresponding to TCA cycle genes and top TCA co-dependencies can be found in TCA_dependencies.xlsx.
+Genes corresponding to TCA cycle genes and top TCA co-dependencies can be found in TCA_codependencies.xlsx.